Waziristan Pakistan and The Taliban

 Operation Zarb-e-Azb has paid off.
 Our security has improved, so businesses are and investment capita is flowing into the region.
 The daily activity in our markets has returned to normal.
 Pakistan's real gross domestic product has accelerated every year since 2008.
 The World Bank estimates our economy grew 4.712 percent in 2015.
 My income has increased.
 Pakistan is also benefiting from an increase in government spending.
 The N League government seems adamant to prove its worth prior to the upcoming 2018 elections and thus the splurge in infrastructural development to give a boost to the economy.

 Foreign investment has returned.
 Trading Economics reported, "Foreign Direct Investment in Pakistan has increased by 2761.10 USD Million in 2016.
 Foreign Direct Investment in Pakistan averaged 2651.26 USD Million from 2010 until 2016."
 China plans to invest $46 billion in upgrading Pakistan's infrastructure.
-(Higher Rock Education blog June 14, 2017)
+(China's New Silk Road)

 Some of us will never recover fully from the recent war on terrorism, but I am happy to say that much progress has been made.
 Our economy is prospering again.
 We live in relative peace.
 For the first time in a long time I am optimistic about my family's and country's future.